South Africa win just 'a good start' - Farrell

 Andy Farrell says Ireland's pulsating win over South Africa is no more than "a good start to our season".

-Farrell's team remain top of the world rankings with their victory over the Springboks backing up their recent series win in New Zealand.
+Farrell's team remain top of the world rankings with their victory over the Springboks, backing up their recent series win in New Zealand.

 "It's a start to our season and we move on to next week," he said.